 How to Get the Reader Feedback You Really Want

-When seeking feedback on your manuscript, it's extremely important to be honest with yourself regarding exactly what type of feedback you want.
+When seeking feedback on your manuscript, it's important to be honest with yourself regarding exactly what type of feedback you want.

 Whether you're providing the piece of writing to a spouse, a critique group, or beta readers, you'll need to let the reader know specifically what you require from them.